 Here you will find many stories from other women who have Endometriosis.
-These stories can give courage to other women that they are not alone in their battle.
+These stories can give courage to other women that they are not alone in this battle.

-Even though there are many sad stories detailing how difficult and debilitating it is for many women when dealing with endometriosis, there are however MANY happy stories of women who had successful pregnancies.
+Even though there are some sad stories detailing how difficult and debilitating it is when dealing with this disease, there are however MANY happy accounts of women who had successful pregnancies despite having endometriosis.

 Stories of women from around the world who have Endometriosis.